 Like other developing countries, Indonesia is a net importer of advanced technologies developed in the advanced industrial countries.
 These advanced technologies are crucial to enhance a country's technological capabilities to produce more efficiently and competitively.
-The experience of Japan and the East Asian particularly Korea and Taiwan, has shown NIEs, that the acquisition of foreign technologies, the assimilation and adaptation of these technologies to local conditions, and the subsequent improvement of these imported technologies have been crucial to raising these countries' technological capabilities.
+The experience of Japan and the East Asian particularly Korea and Taiwan, has shown acquisition of foreign technologies, the assimilation adaptation of these technologies to local conditions, and the subsequent improvement of these imported technologies have been crucial to raising these countries' technological capabilities.
 Hence, the international transfer of technology has been an important source of technical progress in these countries (Chen 1983: 63).

-In view of the economic importance of these imported technologies, it is important to identify the major channels through which technologies have been transferred Indonesia, these to particularly to its manufacturing sector.
-Several studies on international technology transfer in Indonesia's manufacturing sector indicate that foreign direct investment (FDI), technical licensing agreements, capital goods imports and the related transfer of skills by technical experts of foreign supplier firms, and technical and marketing assistance by foreign buyers of some of Indonesia's manufactured exports, have been the major channels for international technology transfer to Indonesia.
-While technical several firms have obtained and managerial no reliable consultancies from foreign experts, data are available on these consultancies (Thee, 2005).
+In view of the economic importance of these imported technologies, it is important to identify the major channels through which technologies have been transferred Indonesia, to particularly to its manufacturing sector.
+Several studies on international technology transfer in Indonesia's manufacturing sector indicate that foreign direct investment (FDI), technical licensing agreements, capital goods imports and the related transfer of skills by technical experts of foreign supplier firms, and technical and marketing assistance by foreign buyers of some of Indonesia's manufactured exports, have been the major channels international technology transfer to Indonesia. firms have obtained technical several and managerial from consultancies foreign experts, no reliable data are available on these consultancies (Thee, 2005).